npnkhoi/oneschedule/README.md

 Before the registration period of every semester, we regularly update the schedule data on our website.
 This is the core maintenance activity keeping the app alive.

 Prerequisite:
-- Ask us (@npnkhoi) to be a collaborator of this repo.
+- Ask us (@lanphgphm) to be a collaborator of this repo.
 - Clone and set up https://github.com/npnkhoi/fuv-scrapper (following the README there).

 Follow the steps:
-1. Srap the schedule using `fuv-scrapper`.
+1. Scrape the schedule using `fuv-scrapper`.
 It usually takes 30 minutes.
 You will get a file with name like `2022-2023 Spring 2023 Term.json`.
 2. Make sure the schedule file is correct: no missing schedules, manual courses -- like PE -- were added, etc. VSCode's `Format Document` command may help format the JSON.
 3. Copy the schedule file from `fuv-scrapper` repo into `src/data` here.
 4. Update the timestamp in `src/utils/config.ts` (named `config.last_updated`).